-State Supreme Court chose governor’s congressional maps, which might make the 1st District competitive.
+The state Supreme Court chose the governor’s congressional maps, which might make the 1st District competitive.

 BY PETER CAMERON, The Badger Project

 While the latest redistricting process was an overwhelming success for Republicans and a huge loss for Democrats and competitive elections in general, Democrats did secure one victory: the 1st Congressional District.